723 Best Restaurants in Spain

 Xemei

-$$$ | Montjuïc Fodor's choice
+$$$ | Montjuïc Fodor's Choice

 The brainchild of two Venetian brothers, this Italian spot specializes in the cuisine of the Veneto region with exquisitely prepared dishes that lean heavily toward seafood and pasta.